Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Thanks to this fact, locals are very reserved and I didn’t have that exotic factor like in Moldova.
 It was hard to make the initial approach.
 Every time I made eye contact, girls quickly looked at another direction or were not looking at all.

 Another observation is the percentage of fat girls.
-Which is really high and I am not sure if they were British girls or locals.
+Which is high and I am not sure if they were British girls or locals.
 I got eyes from fatties, but that is not for me.

 Food in Tallinn is not special.
 I tried a local medieval restaurant where you get the whole menu with big ox ribs for 22 euros.
 And it was good, but I could not find any local restaurant where locals go.
 All places are built for tourists.

 Fortunately, there are local supermarkets like Rimi.
-And they have a hot and cold buffet with food I really like.
+And they have a hot and cold buffet with food I like.

 So for 6,5euro a kg you can get steamed pork or grilled chicken.
 And then from cold buffet mix baby tomatoes with boiled eggs and mozzarella balls.